daytonaio/content/articles/20240819_dev_con_vs_traditional_dev.md

 ### Dev Containers vs. Traditional Development Environments: Pros and Cons

 In today's software development landscape, choosing the right development environment is more crucial than ever.
 As containerization gains popularity, many developers are considering a shift from traditional development setups to Dev Containers.
-This article provides an in-depth comparison of Dev Containers versus traditional development environments, highlighting their benefits, drawbacks, and offering guidance on which might be the best fit for your workflow.
+This article provides an in-depth comparison of Dev Containers versus conventional development environments, highlighting their benefits, and drawbacks, and offering guidance on which might be the best fit for your workflow.

 ### TL;DR